 - Grated coconut is one of the additives in South Indian cuisine, especially for its texture.

-- Sprinkle Indian spice powders like garam masala, Madras curry powder, or roasted cumin powder.
+- Sprinkle Indian spices like garam masala, Madras curry powder, or roasted cumin powder.

-- Chopped green chili, cilantro, are great to garnish and are very close to authentic cucumber raita.
+- Chopped green chili and cilantro are great to garnish and are very close to authentic cucumber raita.

 - Fruits can also be added here in this raita sauce recipe.
-If you are thinking of complementing fruits, think about the fruits with a firm texture like an apple, pomegranate and, peach.
+If you consider complementing fruits, think of fruits with a firm texture, like an apple, pomegranate, or peach.

 - This dish tastes good if they are freshly made.
-So avoid cutting the vegetable before ahead of time.
+So avoid cutting the vegetables ahead of time.

 - Garnish with greens, like cilantro, mint, or dill.

-- Chopped chili peppers, ground black pepper, and red chili powder are the some gives a pleasant appetitive look.
-Additionally, these give heat to cucumber raita.
+- Chopped chili peppers, ground black pepper, and red chili powder give a pleasant appetitive look.
+Additionally, these provide heat to cucumber raita.

-- The Indian spice mixes act as flavor boosters for this simple spiced yogurt dip.
-Try sprinkling anyone of the following, garam masala, madras curry powder, or ground cumin.
-Each of these addition gives a whole new dimension in the flavor and in the taste.
+- The Indian spice mixes are flavor boosters for this simple spiced yogurt dip.
+Try sprinkling any of the following: garam masala, madras curry powder, or ground cumin.
+Each of these additions gives a whole new dimension to the flavor and the taste.

 How to make cucumber raita